We have added size 3X and 4X t-shirts to the new Gitmo line at rushlimbaugh.com.

 That's the point.

-This is mild, turning the air conditioning on and off.
+Turning the air conditioning on and off.

-It's just it's just incredible.
+It's just incredible.

-The Nazis murdered from six to nine million uh women and children, mainly uh Jews, and the Soviets in their gulags murdered some estimated 20 million people over a 20-year period between 1930 and 1950.
+The Nazis murdered from six to nine million women and children, mainly Jews, and the Soviets in their gulags murdered some estimated 20 million people over a 20-year period between 1930 and 1950.

 The comparison related to interrogation techniques.

-But the point I was trying to make was what do you visualize when you hear this kind of interrogation technique?
+But the point I was trying to make was, what do you visualize when you hear this kind of interrogation technique?

 I visualize regimes like those I described doing things like this.